-Working Guys: A Transmasculine Sex Worker Anthology - Kickstarter Live May 1st!
+Working Guys: A Transmasculine Sex Worker Anthology - Out Now!

 Jack Parker - find my writing at JackViolet.com